tc4815/passwordreset/README.md

 - Microsoft Azure Free Account
 - Understanding of Windows Ost
-- Understanding how a domain controller interacts with a client.
+- Understanding how a domain controller interacts with a client
-- Understanding of the difference between dynamic and static DNS assignments.
+- Understanding of the difference between dynamic and static DNS assignments
-- Active directory installed.
+- Active directory installed
-- Users within active directory created.
+- Users within active directory created